icaroponce/decolar-flights-scraper/README.md

 ## More Info

-This module hits directly the decolar.com/despegar.com APIs, thus be careful of the requests amount you send at once, because even having set properly headers to avoid being detected as a crawler, a careless and exaggerated usage of this module can imply in ** blocked ip ** for a short period of time.
+* This module hits directly the decolar.com/despegar.com APIs, thus be careful of the requests amount you send at once, because even having set properly headers to avoid being detected as a crawler, with a careless and exaggerated usage of this module can face a ** blocked ip ** problem for a short period of time.
 We suggest you to throttle the requests or even distribute them among different servers if you have enough hardware resources.

+* As the decolar.com/despegar.com API takes some seconds to respond ( you can note this behavior in their websites ), this module will take this seconds to retrieve the flights list as well.

 ## Contributing